olareign/olareign/README.md

 - [E-commerce Store](https:******//example.com): A responsive online store with secure payment integration.

 ✨ **Passionate Learner:**
 I am constantly expanding my knowledge and staying updated with the latest industry trends and technologies.
-I love exploring new frameworks, libraries, and tools to enhance my development skills.
+I love exploring new frameworks, libraries, and tools to enhance my development skills. presently, I’m currently learning Node.js and Express.js to broaden my skill set and to explore the serverside aspect of the web.

 📫 **Get in Touch:**
 Let's connect and collaborate on exciting projects!
 Feel free to reach out to me via email at [abdu.com] or connect with me on [LinkedIn](https://www.linkedin.com/in/abdulrasaq-taofeeq-olarewaju).